Noah T's story

 Noah had an operation to have cochlear implants fitted to help him ‘hear again’, but despite this, his speech and communication still suffered.
 Terrified about how this was going to impact Noah’s future – his development, school life, his happiness – Noah’s mum, Donna, called Meningitis Now.

-We advised her of the amazing benefits of Auditory Verbal Therapy (AVT).
-Donna had never heard of AVT and was pleased that there may be something that could help her little boy.
 She went on to apply for a financial support grant from Meningitis Now to fund the sessions, which took place at Auditory Verbal UK – a charity that we now work closely with, through our Partnership Programme.

 The results, for Noah, have been fantastic.
 AVT has helped him learn to talk and understand through his cochlear implants.
 These implants directly introduce a limited range of noise into Noah’s auditory nerve.
 AVT helps Noah translate this as language and surrounding noises with the help of his parents and other family members who have also trained in AVT to help him overcome the debilitating impact of his deafness.